 Labour Day Flower – Lily of the Valley

-Not only was 1st May the Vide Grenier at Reminiac, it was also a Bank Holiday, the Fête du Travail.
+Not only was 1st May the Vide Grenier at Reminiac, but it was also a Bank Holiday, the Fête du Travail.

 The Fête du Travail (Labour day) is the first of the official holidays in May.
 This public holiday celebrates the social and economic achievements of the labour movement.